Introduction to the Project

 President and Founder of ConstellationCenter, Glenn A. KnicKrehm initiated this project as a vision for a most distinctive and innovative performance space serving the Greater Boston Area.
 The idea developed as KnicKrehm revisited the classic movie theaters of his hometown, Los Angeles.
 He longed to recreate and possibly supersede these superb experiences by constructing a similar theater in the Boston area.

 KnicKrehm started by conducting extensive market research to confirm that Boston sustained an audience eager for a cinema space of this nature.
 A survey of over 2,600 patrons showed that what Boston audiences and performers yearned for was not limited solely to movie houses, but performance spaces extending to opera, dance, theater, music, and experimental art.
 The survey confirmed that although the Boston arts scene is thriving, many of the 500 plus groups in the area are unable to secure for themselves suitable performance spaces.
-Therefore, what began as a single movie house developed into four halls housed within one unifying building, each hall designed to serve a series of compatible performance types.
+Therefore, what began as a single movie house developed into five halls housed within one unifying building, each hall designed to serve a series of compatible performance types.

 A unique feature of the Center is its strategic and profitable business plan.
 As a patron of the arts himself, KnicKrehm was always struck by how little most performance spaces were employed.
 So he created a model in which the spaces would be utilized twenty-four hours a day, executing various programs simultaneously, and generating income for the Center.
 These revenues could be used to support the arts organizations that would use the Center and to continue the research into the art of performance.